A prescription for projectors to compute helicity amplitudes in D dimensions: The Prescription

-Eventually every helicity amplitude thus composed is manifestly given as a function of Lorentz invariant variables solely made out external momenta.
-This is owing to the fact that the momentum basis representations of polarization vectors allow us to find a Lorentz covariant representation of the tensor product of external particle states solely in terms of external momenta and algebraic constants (such as the metric tensor, the Levi-Civita tensor and Dirac matrices).
-Subsequently this makes it feasible to directly take these objects as the external polarization projectors.
+Eventually every helicity amplitude composed in this way is manifestly given as a function of Lorentz invariant variables solely dependent on external momenta and the space-time dimension D. This is owing to the fact that the momentum basis representations of polarization vectors allow us to find a Lorentz covariant representation of the tensor product of external particle states solely in terms of external momenta and algebraic constants, such as the space-time metric tensor, the Levi-Civita tensor and Dirac matrices, which permits a formal D-dimensional extension.
+Subsequently, this makes it feasible to directly take these objects as the external polarization projectors.

 From the point of view of the projection method as outlined in section~\ref{SEC:projectionmethod:recap}, the set of external polarization projectors described above might be loosely viewed as a special choice of Lorentz decomposition basis which by construction are orthogonal among each other.
 Consequently, the corresponding Gram matrix is diagonal and its inversion is trivial.
-Furthermore, each structure that arises from such a decomposition is directly related to a physical quantity, and therefore its singularity pattern is protected by physical constraints obeyed by these physical quantities.
-In this way the issues related to the conventional form factor decomposition as discussed in section~\ref{SEC:projectionmethod:comments} are circumvented.
+Furthermore, each structure that arises from such a decomposition is directly related to a physical quantity, and therefore its (explicit and/or implicit) singularity structure is protected by physical constraints obeyed by these physical quantities.
+In addition, the transformations from these primary projections to the helicity amplitudes are constants that can be easily extracted.
+In this way the issues related to the conventional form-factor decomposition as discussed in section~\ref{SEC:projectionmethod:comments} are circumvented, similar to how this is achieved in the computation of polarized amplitudes using spinor-helicity representations but now in a manifestly CDR-compatible way.